The Complex Commercial Litigation Law Review: Denmark

 Neither case law nor legislation dictate which remedy a creditor is obliged to apply for; therefore, a creditor might just as well avoid the contract if the criteria are met rather than demand specific performance.
 However, parties often agree upon accessible remedies in the case of a breach of contract.

 With its high level of contractual freedom, limited only by essential safeguards against abusive and illegal contractual relationships, Denmark is a liberal venue for entering into business relationships.

 This well-maintained balance between freedom and limitation in contractual relationships is coupled with an efficient judicial system in which claims can easily be brought regarding commercial claims.
 Danish courts value efficiency, transparency and fairness and are not biased against foreign parties.

-A significant development in commercial litigation is, as briefly mentioned above, the recent development and implementation of a new digital portal for handling civil cases, which has been implemented by all Danish courts.
+A significant development in commercial litigation is the recent development and implementation of a new digital portal for handling civil cases, which has been implemented by all Danish courts.

-This digitalisation of Danish courts represents an important technological and administrative shift in Danish commercial litigation procedure, as all communication between the parties and courts must be performed via the digital portal.
+This digitalisation of Danish courts represents an important technological and administrative shift in Danish commercial litigation procedure as all communication between the parties and courts must be performed via the digital portal.
 All commercial litigation cases and taking of evidence cases are initiated and processed through the digital case portal.
-Civil litigation cases are processed digitally only and as such do not exist on paper.
-Cases must be filed, documents must be uploaded and messages to the courts must be sent using the digital case portal.
+Civil litigation cases are only processed digitally, and as such do not exist on paper.
+Cases must be filed, documents must be uploaded, and messages to the courts must be sent using the digital case portal.

 The digital case portal is also the only place where parties to a case can receive and read messages from the courts and other parties.
 It also has a notification system that automatically notifies the parties of approaching deadlines for the submission of documents or the payment of court fees.